SIGN UP FOR OUR NEWSLETTER

 Are you a current or past Parks California Grantee?
 You can access information related to current or past grants made to your organization on our grant portal here.

-Career Pathways Grants
+Career Pathways

 California’s State Parks will be best prepared to address climate change with a talented and diverse workforce, equipped to lead the care of our landscapes.
 Historically, park career paths have not been inclusive to all.
 Bringing diverse perspectives, lived experiences, and Indigenous knowledge into stewardship builds resilience and broader support for our parks.

-Parks California launched its Career Pathways Grant Program to expand career pathways to California State Parks jobs for underrepresented communities.
+Parks California launched its Career Pathways grant program to expand career pathways to California State Parks jobs for underrepresented communities.
 This program supports workforce development partnerships between State Parks and local organizations that meaningfully address key access barriers and prepare participants for park careers.
 The program aims to not only prepare the next generation workforce with necessary skills but also expand awareness about the diversity of careers in parks and public lands, connect participants to mentors and professional networks to support them in their career journey, and help participants navigate state hiring processes.

-Route to Parks Grants
+Route to Parks

 At Parks California, we believe that everyone deserves a world-class park experience that can lead to a lifelong connection with nature.
 However, documented disparities, such as the lack of transportation or public transit options can be a barrier to fostering personal connections with the outdoors.